 People with periodontal disease are 2 times more likely to have insulin resistance.
 Type II diabetics have a 7 times greater mortality rate when they have severe periodontal disease.

 Recent dental research has shown that men and women with periodontal disease are more likely to suffer from coronary artery disease than those who don’t.
 Scientific research has shown that bacteria originating from persistent oral infections, including gum disease, can spread through the bloodstream and stimulate an inflammatory response.
 This increases the risk of developing disease in the heart and other parts of the body.

 We often find that patients with advanced gum disease have avoided routine dental exams for years due to fear of the dentist.
 Skipping routine checkups can lead to the progression of gum disease, tooth loss, and even bone recession.

 Dr. Goris offers a family-focused, welcoming, no-pressure dental office environment.
 We allow patients to express their concerns and take the time to listen to their goals and answer their questions.
 Through conservative, high quality modern dental care, we restore patient’s total oral health, improving their comfort and confidence in their smile.

 Our Greenwood, IN dentist office, also offers sedation dentistry options for patients who experience dental anxiety.
 Dr. Goris will discuss sedation options prior to treatment so that patients feel as comfortable and relaxed as possible.

 If you have sore gums or bleeding gums, schedule an appointment for a personalized, comprehensive oral health exam.
 Contact Beautiful Smiles at (317) 886-4512.
-We offer treatment for gum disease in the Indianapolis, IN and Greenwood, IN area.
+We offer treatment for gum disease near Indianapolis, IN and Greenwood area.
 We gladly welcome new patients.